100 Notable alumni of

 -

 Wilmot Reed Hastings Jr. is an American billionaire businessman.
-He is the co-founder, and executive chairman of Netflix, Inc. and currently sits on a number of boards and non-profit organizations.
-A former member of the California State Board of Education, Hastings is an advocate for education reform through charter schools.
+He is the co-founder and chairman of Netflix, Inc., which provides the Netflix streaming service.
+Hastings serves on a number of boards and works with various non-profit organizations.
+A former president of the California State Board of Education, Hastings is also an advocate for charter schools.

 -